 When it started its rise to popularity with Apple’s iPod and iTunes in the mid-00s, podcasting was something of a fringe underground form of media.
 Few people listened to these ‘DIY radio’ shows, and even fewer made them.
 But as time passed, the spread of the internet – and with it, social media, YouTube, music streaming and smartphones – brought podcasting closer and closer to the average pair of ears.

 It’s not hard to create a podcast.
 With basic recording and editing tools, you can quickly and easily create your own shows, and with this guide you will discover how to work with those tools better to increase audio quality.
-Using our KOMPLETE AUDIO interfaces, you don’t just get a better-sounding, more professional recording signal path – you also get a whole package of free software, including Ableton Live Lite, SOLID BUS COMP, and two months of free subscription to Sounds.com to help you record, edit and produce your work.
+Using our KOMPLETE AUDIO interfaces, you don’t just get a better-sounding, more professional recording signal path – you also get a whole package of free software, including Ableton Live Lite and SOLID BUS COMP to help you record, edit and produce your work.

 But recording and production is only half the battle – you’ll also need to consider the dark art of podcast distribution and promotion to get your podcast out into the world.